 If you’re expecting, you may be able to have your maternity care close to home so you can build a relationship with your local doctor that continues after your baby’s birth, making it easier for you to have appointments that work with your busy schedule.

 Having a baby is an exciting time, but we understand that you have many decisions about your little one’s birth.
 If you’re going to deliver your baby at a public hospital, Shared Maternity Care may be an option for you.

 It’s available to women who are healthy with a low-risk pregnancy, where your primary care doctor and the hospital will “share your care”, including communication, results, and any abnormal findings.

 You may be able to see your accredited Shared-Care GP for the majority of your pregnancy visits, with some visits and your baby’s delivery at the hospital.

-The Shared Care doctors at Port Melbourne Medical are Dr Sarah Lewis, Dr Sumudu Cooray, and Dr Claire Langford.
+The Shared Care doctors at Port Melbourne Medical are Dr Sarah Lewis, Dr Claire Langford, Dr Shnedha Nagpal and Dr Amanda Fairweather.